Historical Markers in

 The Civil War brought significant changes to Berkeley County, as it did to the entire South.
 The Union forces occupied the area in 1865, resulting in the abolition of slavery and changes to the social order.
 The economy, heavily dependent on agriculture, struggled to recover in the post-war years.
 Today, Berkeley County is a mix of rural and urban communities, with a diverse population and a vibrant economy driven by industries such as manufacturing and tourism.
 The county continues to honor its history through various historical sites, museums, and events that highlight its unique heritage.

-This timeline provides a concise overview of the key events in the history of Berkeley County, South Carolina.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Berkeley County, South Carolina.

 • 1682 - Berkeley County is established as one of the three original counties in Carolina Province.